 This was why we decided to set Little Daffodils up to support as many of the families members as we can, Mums and Dads as well as siblings.

 Melody and Me

 I have had two babies since her death; we have also had miscarriages too, but everything has changed for us.
-We lacked support because our baby was too old, and the lack of interest has come too; because she did live, but then die.
-She never ever got to come home.
-We’re constantly in this limbo.

 I took to writing; it began here where it became a safe place for me to say exactly what I have felt over these years.

 Would love for you to take a look at our journey; if you have been affected; I am here to listen.